Kaigaru/PatientHealthManager/README.md

 # 🩺 Health Interpreter

-**Health Interpreter** is a C program that manages patient health data by reading from a text file, processing the records into a linked list, and offering several health-related operations such as BMI calculation, patient search, and listing unhealthy individuals.
+**Health Interpreter** is a C program that manages patient health data by reading from a text file, processing the records into a linked list, and offering several health-related operations, such as BMI calculation, patient search, and listing individuals with unhealthy conditions.

 ## 📌 Features